Backstreet Girls

 Backstreet Girls are a Norwegian rock band formed in 1984.
-The band's current lineup consists of guitarist Petter Baarli, bassist Gaute Vaag and drummer Jonas Amazonas.
+The band's current lineup consists of vocalist Roar Leren, guitarist Petter Baarli, bassist Gaute Vaag and drummer Jonas Kjærnsrød.
 Backstreet Girls have released sixteen studio albums since the band's formation.

 History

 Backstreet Girls was formed in 1984 by brothers Pål and Tom Kristensen on bass and vocals respectively, guitarist Petter Baarli and drummer Petter Hafstad.
 Hafstad left the band in September of that year and was replaced by Baarli's brother Bjørn Terje Baarli, while Tom Kristensen left the band in 1985 and was replaced by Arne Aarnes.
 Later that year, the band started writing and recording their first album, and also contributed to the soundtrack of the Norwegian film X. In 1986, Backstreet Girls released their debut album Mental Shakedown on the small independent label Medicine Records.
 Later that year, Aarnes left the band, and was replaced by Bjørn Müller.
 The line-up of Petter Baarli, Pål Kristensen, Bjørn Terje Baarli and Bjørn Müller remained for the subsequent three albums, Boogie Till' You Puke (1988), Party On Elmstreet (1989) and Coming Down Hard (1989).

 Guitarist Petter Baarli performing in 2018.

 In May 1991, Müller left the band, and was replaced by the band's fourth vocalist, Ole Hillborg.
 The band's next album, Let's Have It, was released in October 1992 on Warner Music.
 In 1993, the band released their first live album, while Hillborg left the band shortly thereafter.
 Backstreet Girls traveled to London to audition new singers, eventually recruiting Irishman Pat Diamond, and returned to Norway to record a new album.
 The album Don't Fake It Too Long was finalized in 1995, but not released until 2008 due to Diamond being deported from Norway.
 Upon returning to Norway, Diamond was fired and Bjørn Müller rejoined the band as lead vocalist in 1995.
 Backstreet Girls' next album, Hellway To High, was released in 1999.
 In October of that year, founding member and bassist Kristensen left the band and was replaced by Morten Lunde.
 In November 2000, Universal Records released the band's first compilation album, Boogie Till' You Bleed.